JimDesu/basis-lang/spec.md

 ### G.7 Method-Name Resolution Under `::`

-The `::` operator is the scope operator (§1.5).
-Its role at name resolution depends on the LHS:
+The `::` operator is the scope operator; its four roles are catalogued in §9.6.
+This section covers only *name resolution* under `::` — how a name to the right is resolved, and how ambiguity is handled — which depends on the LHS:

 - **Object/class-typed receiver.** `obj :: methodName` resolves `methodName` in the namespace of the class(es) `obj`'s type is an instance of.
 If multiple classes contain a method of this name, the resolution is ambiguous; the user disambiguates with `{ClassName :: methodName}` (§9.10, the `{C::method}` form, B.15).